loighic/FOL/FOL_playground.md

 ---

-Here are some valid arguments that you can try.
+Here are some valid arguments for which you can try to create proofs.

 ¬Wc, ∀x(Px ∨ Wx) &vdash; &exist;yPy